-(2) To be deposited with the Trustee in accordance with the Funds Exchange Agreement.
-Pursuant to the Funds Exchange Agreement, such proceeds are to be simultaneously exchanged for an equal amount of funds on deposit thereunder, and to be used solely to repay an equal principal amount of the Refunded Obligations.
-See "The Refunding" under this caption.
+(4) This amount of proceeds of the Bonds will be deposited with the Trustee in accordance with the Funds Exchange Agreement.
+Pursuant to the Funds Exchange Agreement, such proceeds are to be simultaneously exchanged for an equal amount of funds on deposit thereunder, and to be used solely to repay or redeem an equal principal amount of the Refunded Obligations.
+See "The Refundings - The Funds Exchange Refundings" under this caption.